mollywood/InventoryApp/README.md

 * What We Used
 * Challenges and Solutions
 * MVP
-* Out Stretch Goals
+* Our Stretch Goals
 * Authors
 * Screenshots
 * Github Link
 * Code Examples
 ## What It Is
-This is a collaborative project which aims to create an inventory app for smaller retailers.
+This is a collaborative project which aims to create an inventory and online sales app for smaller retailers.
+Intuitive UI.
+## What We Used
+* JavaScript
+* Node.js
+* PostgreSQL